adhawan-vip/vip_adpq/README.md

 In order to accelerate development on the prototype, the VIP team quickly organized around a proven, Java based, open source technology stack.
 Our framework of choice, JHipster is an industry leading development accelerator which packages and integrates several modern frameworks together including:
 > Spring, Spring Boot, Spring Security as core

 > AngularJS for UI

 > Node.JS for glue code

 > Liquibase for DB scripting including DDL and DML Scripts

 > maven for packaging and dependency management

 > heroku for deployment

 > TravisCI for Continuous Integration

 > Docker for containerized database deployment

+Additionally, we used:
+> Github for code versioning and management

+> Swagger to document our API

+> MySQL as the open source database

+> H2 as the in-memory database
 ## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: